ayushcodeline/ros2-smart-obstacle-avoidance/README.md

-OS 2 Obstacle Avoidance (TurtleBot3)
+ROS 2 Obstacle Avoidance (TurtleBot3)
 Overview: An autonomous navigation project using ROS 2 Humble and Gazebo to detect and avoid obstacles in real-time.

 DATA FLOW